PhilipK/CardboardButler/README.md

 Note, this is the early beta of Cardboard Butler verion 2, that is a reimplementation of version 1.
 This project is still under contruction.

-You an use the beta version here:
+You can use the beta version here:

 https://cardboardbutlerbeta.z21.web.core.windows.net/